marcofugaro/threejs-modern-app/README.md

 The WebGLApp class contains all the code needed for Three.js to run a scene, it is always the same so it makes sense to hide it in a standalone file and don't think about it.

-You can see an example configuration here.
+You can see an example configuration here:

 https://github.com/marcofugaro/threejs-modern-app/blob/4af53b2748e2ea923f2e4482c657c894b2b848b3/boilerplate/src/index.js#L18-L52